What are anogenital warts?

 HPV vaccines are also effective in boys.
-Although not yet included in New Zealand's routine vaccination programme, vaccination of boys is recommended to reduce transmission of HPV to unvaccinated females.
-It also reduces the incidence of penile and anal cancers related to HPV infection (including penile intraepithelial carcinoma), as well as some non-genital cancers affecting the oropharynx and larynx.
+Vaccination of boys is recommended to reduce transmission of HPV to unvaccinated females.
+It also reduces the incidence of cancers related to HPV infection.

 - Urman CO, Gottlieb AB.
 New viral vaccines for dermatologic disease.
 J Am Acad Dermatol 2008;58:361-70